We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

 Conversely, landscape videos perform better on desktop or laptop.

-Most people prefer pulling the purchasing trigger on their desktop.
-So, it’s reasonable to infer that landscape videos would be best suited on a product page and square videos on a landing page (or Facebook and Instagram).
+Most people pull the purchasing trigger from their desktop.
+So, it’s reasonable to infer that landscape videos would be best suited on a product page and square videos on a landing page (or Facebook/TikTok/Instagram).

 What’s Your Hook?

-Social sharing is certainly the easiest way to get more people to see your finished product.
+Social media sharing is certainly one of the most affordable ways to get more video views.

 But regardless of how people eventually view your cinematic skills, one thing is constant: That first frame counts more than anything.

-We’re not talking about the first second of the video (although that’s important); we’re talking about the exact frame you choose to give a one-one-thousandth of a second impression.
+We’re not talking about the first second of the video (although that’s important); we’re talking about the exact frame you choose as a thumbnail image to give a one-one-thousandth-of-a-second impression.

-Choose the most interesting or vivid millisecond of the production and make that the snippet to reel in your viewers.
+Choose the most interesting or vivid millisecond of your video and make that the image to reel in your viewers.

 And while text overlays are generally – but not always—advised, try associating a provocative question or tantalizing benefit as a super (the text that overlays an image or video).